melissafelch/preview-card-component-challenge/README.md

 ### Useful resources

 - [CSS-Tricks Almanac: grid-template-columns](https://css-tricks.com/almanac/properties/g/grid-template-columns/) - Even moreso than Flexbox, Grid has a really high barrier of entry.
-Aside from the usual Grid guide from css-tricks, this was a helpful article regarding fixed sizing as well.
+Aside from the usual Grid guide from css-tricks, this was a helpful reference for fixed sizing as well.

 ## Author